NSC TV Blumenau: TV Coligadas (1969–1983)

-In 1975, the Associated Broadcasters began to face financial problems, shortly after the creation of Jornal de Santa Catarina.
+In 1975, the Emissoras Coligadas began to face financial problems, shortly after the creation of Jornal de Santa Catarina.
 The newspaper's journalism department, which was the same as that of TV, operated on Rua São Paulo, in another part of the city.
 As a result, the news arrived at the last minute at the station's studio, which created management difficulties.
 In addition, the costs with the communication group and other businesses were liquidated and ended up generating a decision by the broadcaster's management company.
 In 1976, businessman Mário Petrelli bought TV Coligadas and Santa, becoming the new owner of the group, in association with politicians Paulo Konder Bornhausen and Jorge Bornhausen.

 In 1977, Rede Brasil Sul de Comunicações received the concession to generate channel 12 VHF in Florianópolis for the creation of TV Catarinense, which would form a bi-state network with TV Gaúcha in Porto Alegre, thus creating RBS TV.
 Globo then transfers its signal to the new station, and does not renew its contract with TV Coligadas, which was scheduled to expire in July 1979.
 As a form of retaliation (since Petrelli had participated in the channel's competition and had been passed over in favor of RBS, which was more enlightened to the Federal Government), the broadcaster in Blumenau decided to boycott the exhibition of the soap operas that Globo had premiered in the first half of 1979 (Memórias de Amor, Feijão Maravilha and Pai Herói), and decided to anticipate its departure from the network by three months, migrating to Rede Tupi on May 1, which made RBS anticipate the opening of TV Catarinense to the same day, still unable to produce local programming.

 The following year, weakened by financial problems and the loss of Globo's programming, TV Coligadas is again put up for sale.
 In March, it is acquired by Rede Brasil Sul de Comunicações, and starts broadcasting in a chain with TV Catarinense, in addition to being re-affiliated with Globo on April 1, exactly 11 months after leaving the network.
 The amount offered by RBS to Mário Petrelli in the transaction ended up helping him complete the implementation of TV Cultura in Chapecó, inaugurated in 1982 — and ironically, also sold to RBS just a few months after it was inaugurated.